cis163-gvsu/f23-classmaterial/syllabus.md

 ### Submission & Late Policy.
 * Late penalty is 20% first day, non-first day 10% per day (unless otherwisestated in the assignment).
 Weekend counts as one weekday.
 Projects will not be accepted after one week late.
+* Some projects may have a code review after.
+If that is the case, there will be a deadline that your project must be in by in order to participate in the code review.
+If your project is not in by that date, then you will be unable to particpate in the code review and will not receive credit for that portion of the project.
 * You will be required to demo your project to the instructor.
 * Any part of a project that works, but that you are unable to explain why or how is considered "non-functional" and may result in a reduction of points after the fact (and depending on the circumstances, may be academic misconduct).